mengchaoheng/video_stream_DDS/README.md

 1.Computer IP:192.168.0.4

-2.one vm is Bridged Network, note as PC1, bridged network, and IP is 192.168.0.5
+2.one vm is Bridged Network, note as PC1, bridged network, and IP is 192.168.0.5, domain ID is 0.

 ![image](src/Bridged.png)

-3.another vm PC2 is Shared networking, and IP is 10.211.55.2
+3.another vm PC2 is Shared networking, and IP is 10.211.55.2, domain ID is 1.

 ![image](src/Shared.png)